Raw Food Diet in Winter

 Cool or downright cold temperatures drive your appetite up, as does lack of sunlight.
 Meanwhile, your produce options—especially if you shop organic—dwindle to perhaps a choice between oranges or squash.

-Commonly, people on the raw food diet tend to have some trouble staying warm, especially during the early months of a first-time transition.
 When you find yourself hungry and chilled in mid-winter, eating cold lettuce salads—anything cold, for that matter—can seem unappealing.
 Mom’s old chicken soup recipe starts feeling like a good idea…

 Before you run out to your local health food store to stock up on rice and beans, consider some options that might help take the chill off.
 It could mean the difference between staying comfortably on a raw foods diet right through winter and reaping the health benefits, or giving in to old habits and undesirable foods you’ll regret later on.
 Here are a few suggestions…